 Finally, copy other people's style and structure

 Hope this was helpful!
-If so leave a like/comment below.
+If so, maybe send me a note to say "thanks".